GermaniaKG/DownloadsApi-Client/README.md

 // Setup a Guzzle Client that will ask Downloads API
 $guzzle = new Client( ... );

-// Have you Downloads API Access token at hand
+// Have your DownloadsAPI Access token at hand
 $token = "manymanyletters";

 // Setup the Downloads API client,